wonma/My-Learning-Tracker/log.md

 ### JavaScript - Analyzed 'To-do app' logic.
 My solution vs. Teacher's solution

-- Learned :
-  How to combine two similar functions into one, making code clean.
+:small_orange_diamond: How to combine two similar functions into one, making code clean.
   esp, the power of **logical operation in a single filter**, when two kinds of criteria are applied for filtering.